stat88/stat88.github.io/logistics.md

 ---
 layout: page
-title: Prob 140 Course Information, Spring 2019
+title: Stat 88 Course Information, Fall 2019
 ---

 This part of the website is still under construction - check back later for more info!